Find Schools

 The states with the most job growth for Substance Abuse Counselor are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Rhode Island, Maine, or Idaho.
 These states have the worst job growth for this type of profession.

-What Tools do Substance Abuse Counselors Use?
+Tools & Technologies Used by Substance Abuse Counselors

 Below is a list of the types of tools and technologies that Substance Abuse Counselors may use on a daily basis: